org-zick/andrewzick.com/README.md

     - Don't forget to review the plan before entering `yes`.
     - Destroying resources can take a few minutes, so you will have to wait and watch to ensure it succeeds.

+- Once terraform succeeds, go into the ECS console and kill the old task manually.
-- Once terraform succeeds, monitor the ECS console to make sure the task reaches the `RUNNING` state.
+    - After that, monitor the ECS console to make sure the new task reaches the `RUNNING` state.
-    - It may stay in the `PENDING` state for a minute or two.
+    - The new task may stay in the `PENDING` state for a minute or two.
-    - Another problem is that the old task may still be getting traffic so ECS won't kill it.
-        - In this situation, you may have to get your hands dirty and kill it yourself.
-        - It may take a few minutes for the new task to successfully retry spinning up.
-    - If it fails, go investigate the Cloudwatch logs for the task.
+    - If the new task fails to spin up, go investigate the Cloudwatch logs for the task.

 ## Running the Docker image on an EC2